-Slides, actors, and surveillance cameras: My day at the department store of the future
+The department store of the future is using actors to sell you stuff

 I wandered from Amelia Showfields’s bedroom and finally made it into The Lab, the spare room filled with all the products I’d just seen.
 There was the Skura sponge and the Nuria exfoliator, but in a more traditional retail setting.
 Seeing them sitting on the shelf was in stark contrast with the more engaging experience I’d just had.
 It was surprisingly easy to forget that the actors were ultimately trying to sell me something.

 It’s unclear whether the novelty of Showfields’s retail Sleep No More will wear off.
-But compared to the frustrating, banal experience of browsing through products in a normal store, I’ll take the surprise of black-and-white striped slides and actors dressed as kooky scientists any day.
+But compared to the frustrating, banal experience of browsing through products in a normal store, I’ll take the surprise of black-and-white-striped slides and actors dressed as kooky scientists any day.